 7. Avoid hiking where hunting is allowed

 A few years ago I went on a backpacking trip with a friend during the first weekend of modern gun deer season.
 We had a long weekend and I knew every hunter in Arkansas was going to be in the woods.
-So we opted for the Buffalo National River, where hunting is not allowed.
-Even so we still wore our bright colors and made noise, just to be safe.
-Hiking in a place like a national is a great way to assure hiking in hunting season safety.
+So we opted for the Buffalo National River, where hunting is allowed in some areas, but we were less likely to run into a hunter.
+We still wore our bright colors and made noise, just to be safe.
+Hiking in a place like a national park where hunting is not allowed is a great way to assure hiking in hunting season safety.

 Hiking in hunting season safety